NetApp/netapp-astra-toolkits/README.md

 No matter the method of installation, the SDK authenticates by reading in the `config.yaml` file from the following locations (in order):

-1. The directory that the executed function is located in
+1. The current working directory that the executed function is located in
 1. `~/.config/astra-toolkits/`
 1. `/etc/astra-toolkits/`
 1. The directory pointed to by the shell env var `ASTRATOOLKITS_CONF`